10 Yoga Poses That Can Hurt Your Back & What You Can Do Instead

 6. Seated Forward Fold (Paschimottanasana)

-Forward folds stretch the hamstrings, but if performed improperly, forward folds may do more harm than good.
 The two main problems are lower back rounding, which creates strain, and the hips hinging behind the ankles, which stresses the hamstrings and the tendons in the back of the knees, says traveling yoga teacher Joan Hyman.

 The Fix: Sit up tall with your legs together.
 Engage your quadriceps (tops of thighs) to lengthen your hamstrings.
-You can put a slight microbend in the knees.
+You can put a slight bend in the knees.
 Hinge at your hips while maintaining a long spine.
 You will feel the stretch at the top of the hamstrings rather than the low back.

 8. Wheel Pose (Urdhva Dhanurasana)

-Full wheel pose, urdhva dhanurasana, is a challenging pose for many, as it requires lower body strength, spine mobility, hip flexor and quadricep flexibility, and shoulder and wrist flexibility.
 This pose may compress the low back if a student lacks the above mobility prerequisites and performs this pose too fast and too early in their practice.
 Backbends, particularly one as full on as wheel pose, should be worked up to gradually.

 The Fix: You can still get the benefits of backbends with a more gentle version.
 Supported bridge is a great alternative to help create length in the lower back.
+Place a block under the sacrum relax on your back breathing deeply into your low abdomen and low back.

 9. Plow Pose (Halasana)

 Halasana is a pose that provides a deep low back stretch.
-It opens the spine and shoulders, and stimulates the thyroid gland.
+It opens the spine and shoulders and stimulates the thyroid gland.
 It's a deeply grounding and calming pose if performed with ease, but if not, it can be uncomfortable and injurious to the spine, particularly the cervical spine.
-If a student lacks engagement of bandhas (spinal locks) to help support the spine and transfers weight to the neck versus across the shoulders, it can be problematic.

 The Fix: Like supported bridge pose you can place a block under your sacrum and lift the legs up toward the sky or lie on your back facing a wall and place your legs up the wall to receive the benefits such as a stretch for the low back, restoring energy levels and improving circulation.